Lenormju/europython2026-recap/README.md

 > I keep struggling to find ways to try them the right way, the way that people I know and otherwise respect claim to be using them.  — Glyph Lefkowitz, “I think I’m done thinking about genAI for now” (2025)

+Nothing new to me, just a light overview of the AI tooling ecosystem, without any details.
+And all their demos failed.

 ### 10h05-10h30 Announcement: Python Steering Council Update

 ### 10h50-11h35 Talk: The Hidden Cost of Complexity: Reducing Cognitive Load in Python